sourcegraph/about/blogposts/part-2-how-sourcegraph-scales-with-the-language-server-protocol.md

 #### Integration with package managers and package repositories

-More and more language communities are relying on vibrant open-source package ecosystems to share and distribute libraries.
+More and more language communities are relying on vibrant open source package ecosystems to share and distribute libraries.
 A problem that comes with this brave new world, however, is the issue of keeping your dependencies up to date.
 Wouldn't it be nice if your editor or IDE was aware of the dependencies in your project and could tell you which packages have new versions available for download, or could provide you the set of licenses you’re pulling in through your dependencies?
 The `workspace/xpackages` endpoint would make this functionality widely available.

 #### Advanced definition search